Updated September 8, 2020

 Because they have fewer parts that can wear out, these heaters generally have longer warranties, sometimes up to 20 years.

 You’ll get increased energy efficiency.
 When you don’t have to keep heating and reheating a standby water supply, as you do with a traditional heater, you’re going to use less energy.
-Tankless heaters are significantly more efficient for this reason.
+Midtown Tankless Water Heaters are significantly more efficient for this reason.
 They only heat the water you need, as you need it.

 What’s the right choice?

 Contact our expert plumbing team today at 404-984-2090.
-Talk to one of our knowledgeable staff members to explore the downside of a tankless water heater and also the benefits.
+Talk to one of our knowledgeable staff members to explore the downside of a Midtown Tankless Water Heater and also the benefits.
 We are here to help you make the right choice for your home plumbing needs and budget.